hypertrace/hypertrace-docs-website/src/pages/getting-started/index.md

 | 9411  | Zipkin collector        |

-## Running Hypertrace in Kubernetes
+## Deploy in production with Kubernetes

+We support helm charts to simplify deploying Hypertrace in Kubernetes environment, maybe on your on-premise server or cloud instance!

-Want to deploy using Helm in Docker Desktop with Kubernetes?
-View our [Kubernetes Deployment Guide](https://docs.hypertrace.org/getting-started/kubernetes/).
-The [deployments](https://docs.hypertrace.org/deployments/) section provides step-by-step instructions for deploying Hypertrace in different Kubernetes environments, operating systems and cloud providers.
-You can find the Helm Charts and installation script along with more details [here](https://github.com/hypertrace/hypertrace).
+Please refer to the [deployments section](https://docs.hypertrace.org/deployments/) in our documentation which lists the steps to deploy Hypertrace on different Kubernetes flavors across different operating systems and cloud providers.
+You can find the Helm Charts and installation scripts with more details [here](https://github.com/hypertrace/hypertrace/tree/main/kubernetes).

+Note: We have created `hypertrace-ingester` and `hypertrace-service` to simplify local deployment and quick-start with Hypertrace.
+As of now, we don't support them for production because of some limitations and some unreliabiliy with scaling.
+So, we will encourage you to deploy individual components for staging as well as production deployments.

 ***